baldapps/artemis/README.md

 * Avoid hiding fields
 * Use all fields in assignment operator
 * Returning no const class field from const method
+* Declared class fields but without any constructor
+* Use explicit keyword where possible

 ## Configuration